-Protection Orders Actions by any person that include an allegation against a Child:

-that the respondent engaged in a violation of felonious assault, aggravated assault, assault, aggravated menacing, menacing by stalking, menacing, aggravated trespassing or a sexually oriented offense.
+Protection Orders Actions by any person that include an allegation that the respondent engaged in a violation of felonious assault, aggravated assault, assault, aggravated menacing, menacing by stalking, menacing, aggravated trespassing or a sexually oriented offense.

 Consent to Marry: Actions for consent to marry if either of the applicants are under the age of eighteen (18).